Skip to content

 Once selected, this page will summarize your child's:

-If you ever want more detail about how Hoot teaches reading or you child's progress, you can contact us at families@hootreading.com.
+If you ever want more detail about how Hoot teaches reading or your child's progress, you can contact us at families@hootreading.com.

 Attendance: Understanding Lesson Activity